About the Department of Physiotherapy, Podiatry, Prosthetics and Orthotics

 Our education programs equip graduates with the competencies to register and work as physiotherapists, podiatrists, prosthetists and orthotists in our entry-to-practice degrees, and to extend these professional skills in our advanced clinical practice courses.

 Our students learn from academics who are also experienced clinicians and researchers.
-They gain real world experience from professionals in the classroom and on clinical placement, where their knowledge is put into practice in one of our partner health settings.
+They gain real world experience from professionals in the classroom and on clinical placement, where their knowledge is put into practice across a diverse range of clinical settings.

-The result: Our graduates make an impact in the communities they serve by improving health outcomes, promoting access to high quality healthcare, or undertaking research that achieves best practice and informs policy decisions.
+The result: Our graduates are highly employable and make a meaningful impact in the communities they serve by improving health outcomes, enhancing access to high-quality healthcare, and undertaking research that informs best practice and policy.

 Many of our graduates return to study with us to further their clinical practice.
 Our postgraduate research degrees and continuing professional development programs give health professionals the opportunity to upskill, reskill, advance into leadership roles, or pursue research.